 - IT IS HEREBY ORDERED that Smog Check Inspector License No. EO 631599, issued to John Paul Gutierrez, is revoked. - 2.
-IT IS HEREBY ORDERED that Smog Check Repair Technician License No. EI 631599, issued to John Paul Gutierrez, is revoked. - 3.
-IT IS HEREBY ORDERED that John Paul Gutierrez shall pay to the Bureau its costs of investigation and enforcement in the amount of \$4,927.
-John Paul Gutierrez shall make such payment as directed by the Bureau, in its discretion. - 4.
+IT IS HEREBY ORDERED that Smog Check Repair Technician License No. EI 631599, issued to John Paul Gutierrez, is revoked. - its costs of investigation and enforcement in the amount of \$4,927 as a condition precedent to the issuance of any new license by the Bureau or the reinstatement of his revoked licenses.
+John Paul Gutierrez shall pay the \$4,927 cost recovery, in full, prior to the Bureau's issuance to him of any new license or the reinstatement of his revoked licenses.
+John Paul Gutierrez shall pay the cost recovery of \$4,927 as directed by the Bureau, in its discretion. - 4.
 IT IS HEREBY ORDERED that Automotive Repair Dealer Registration Number ARD 250291 and Smog Check Station License Number RC 231477, issued to Rogelio Gutierrez, dba EZ Smog and Auto Repair (Respondent), are revoked.
 However, the revocation is stayed and Respondent is placed on probation for five (5) years on the following terms and conditions. - (A) Obey All Laws: During the period of probation, Respondent shall comply with all federal and state statutes, regulations and rules governing all BAR registrations and licenses held by Respondent. - (B) Quarterly Reporting: During the period of probation, Respondent shall report either by personal appearance or in writing as determined by the BAR, on a schedule set by the BAR, but no more frequently than once each calendar quarter, on the methods used and success achieved in maintaining compliance with the terms and conditions of probation.